OctopusDeploy/docs/docs/deploying-applications/deploying-packages/index.md

 ## Adding a package step

-When adding a step to your deployment process, choose theÂ **Deploy a Package**Â option.
-For more information, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.
+When adding a step to your deployment process, choose the **Deploy a Package** option.
+For more information, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.

 ![](/docs/images/5671696/5865908.png)